 Protein is considered to be the most filling of the 3 macronutrients.
 Eating enough protein will also help you prevent muscle loss.
 Muscle helps you burn extra calories throughout the day which is very good for weight loss.
 Protein calories also take your body more calories to process than calories from carbs and fats.

-The amount of protein in mung beans is decent for a plant-based source of protein.
+Even though they are low on the list of beans high in protein, the amount of protein in mung beans is decent for a plant-based source of protein.
 You will most likely also need protein from other foods but some mung beans can get you started towards your daily goals.

 Do keep in mind that overdoing it with protein isn’t good either.